-Report sightings of three upland snakes
+Report sightings of four upland snakes

-We are now collecting sightings of 4 upland snake species: Eastern Diamondback Ratttlesnake, Florida pine, short-tailed, and southern hognose snake.
+We are now collecting sightings of 4 upland snake species: Eastern diamondback rattlesnake, Florida pine, short-tailed, and southern hognose snake.
 This project is to determine the current distribution and status of these species, all of which have been petitioned for federal listing.
 We are primarily interested in observations from 2000 to present.
 We will also be conducting road surveys and drift-fence surveys in areas without recent observations.
 You can report sightings online using the links below.
 The webpages have maps showing recent and historical sightings of each species, so you have an idea of how significant your observations are.

 Fliers for the 3 species with multiple photos and contact information to report sightings: